sort-objects

 partitionByComment

 Allows you to use comments to separate the keys of objects into logical groups.
-This can help in organizing and maintaining large enums by creating partitions within the enum based on comments.
+This can help in organizing and maintaining large objects by creating partitions based on comments.

 partitionByNewLine